High-frequency trading simulation with Stream Analytics

 Predictive model for high-frequency trading

-For the purpose of demonstration, we use a linear model described by Darryl Shen in his paper.
+For this demonstration, we use a linear model described in this paper.

 The trained model is then used to make price change predictions on quotes in the current trading day in real time.
 When a large enough price change is predicted, a trade is executed.
 Depending on the threshold setting, thousands of trades can be expected for a single stock during a trading day.